Sunday, 16 June 2024

 As an investor in a tracker fund, you can only (at best) expect to mimic the performance of a particular index.
 It’s important to remember that the money you invest in a tracker will, over time, follow the movements of an index – both down as well as up.

 Index tracking is in contrast to so-called ‘actively managed’ funds run by professionals who pick specific stocks in order to beat an underlying index.
-Pension companies tend to pick dozens of these sort of high-cost funds.
+Pension companies tend to pick dozens of these sorts of high-cost funds.
 It helps pay for their Ferraris and Porsches.

 Index tracker funds come in a variety of guises.
 As well as those that track particular stock market indices, products may also focus solely on a specific industry or sector (such as technology or healthcare), countries or particular investing styles (such as ESG).